-All PLANE functions, except PLANE AXIAL, require the use of tool axis Z.
+All PLANE functions, with the exception of PLANE AXIAL, require the use of tool axis Z.

 You can only use the PLANE function on machines which have at least two rotary axes (head and/or table).
 Exception: PLANE AXIAL can also be used if only a single rotary axis is present or active on your machine.